What is the Golden Rule of Cooking Carbonara?

 • Carbohydrates: Approximately 70-80 grams from the pasta.

-• Fat: Roughly 30-40 grams, mostly from the cheese and pork.
+• Fat: Roughly 30-40 grams, mainly from the cheese and pork.

 These numbers can vary based on how you prepare your carbonara.
 Therefore, always check your specific ingredients for accurate information.